-- , Speaking to one of the DSLs or any trusted adult in school - Using the class worry box - Using other non-verbal forms of communication
+- Speaking to one of the DSLs or any trusted adult in school - Using the class worry box - Using other non-verbal forms of communication - When children report abuse, we respond in a calm and understanding way and reassure - them that they are safe and we will support them. - We make children aware of reporting procedures in the following ways: - Through sharing the schools 'Child Friendly Child Abuse Policy' with them regularly and - having this on display - The school's safeguarding display in the school hall

-When children report abuse, we respond in a calm and understanding way and reassure them that they are safe and we will support them.
+How we make pupils aware of the reporting systems and processes;

-We make children aware of reporting procedures in the following ways:
+Through discussion in relationships/sex education through our SCARF curriculum

-- Through sharing the schools 'Child Friendly Child Abuse Policy' with them regularly and having this on display - > The school's safeguarding display in the school hall
+Ensure feel safe in submitting any concerns, e.g. reassurances provided following disclosures

-THROUGH THE SCHOOLS PSHE CURRICULUM8.
-ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY
+8. ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY

-As detailed in the KCSIE outlines, the following section should be read in conjunction with the Acceptable Use Policy and Online Safety Policy.
+As detailed in the KCSIE outlines, the following section should be read in conjunction with the online safety and acceptable use policies.